wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 ![frozen lake agent](./frozen_lake.gif)

-As you can see, an agent can be anything as long as you frame in the right way.
+An agent can be anything as long as you frame in the right way.

 ## How do agents work?

 Lets take the elf as an example.
 This elf lives in a tiny game-like environment which is helpful to teach agents how to make decisions.

+These type of simplated environments are commonly used by Machine Learning engineers when training agents.

-In very simple terms, agents are programs that need to achieve a goal.
-Agents live within an environment where they can execute a specific set of actions.
+In very simple terms, agents are programs that interact with an environment that need to achieve a goal.
+Within this environment they can execute a specific set of actions.

 In this case, the elf would be the agent.
 It can only go up, down, left or right, and its goal is to reach the present at the very bottom.

 A state is the position of the agent in the environment at a given point in time.
-In this case the initial state for the elf is the top right box.
+In this case the initial state for the elf is the top left box.

 Based on that state, the agent might decide to take an action.
 The agent will take into account its available actions, and its current state.
 Based on this, it chooses an action that will take it closer towards the goal.